walterhiggins/WMPJS/book-outline.md

 @@listing playerSort_v1.js Sorting Players by name.

-This module is the first module we've written which exports more than one function.
 Here's how you might use the module:

     js var playerSort = require('playerSort');
     js var players = bukkit.players();